 FANS-1/A uses ACARS subnetworks including: VHF (VDL Mode 0/A using the “Plain Old” ACARS (POA) protocol and VDL Mode 2 using the ACARS over Aviation VHF Link Control (AVLC), or AOA, protocol); HF (using the HF Data Link (HFDL) protocol); and satcom (using the Data-2 protocol for Inmarsat Classic Aero satcom and the Short-Burst Data (SBD) protocol for Iridium).
 The worldwide coverage includes oceanic Required Navigation Performance (RNP)-4 routes that require data communications.
 Consequently, FANS-1/A is implemented on many aircraft that fly internationally because it provides Required Surveillance Performance (RSP) 180 and Required Communication Performance (RCP) 240 capabilities.
 The FAA Data Communications program has chosen FANS-1/A for use in domestic operations, including the introduction of Departure Clearance (DCL) operations in 2015 and plans to extend CPDLC services for enroute operations in 2019.
 FANS will also be able to use ACARS over new satellite services such as Inmarsat SwiftBroadband Safety (SBS) and Iridium Certus.

-As shown previously in Figure 2-1, an adaptation layer is necessary to accommodate the exchange of FANS-1/A application messages over ATN/IPS.
+As shown previously in Figure C-1, an adaptation layer is necessary to accommodate the exchange of FANS-1/A application messages over ATN/IPS.

 Baseline 1 (B1)